srct/bookshare/README.md

 ### Servers

 You have three options from which to choose to serve your project for deployment.
 Apache + nginix, pure Apache, or pure nginx.

+### Cacheing

+Bookshare is in the process of being configured to use Redis for its cacheing.

 ## To-do